 Where to buy

-With more than a quarter of a million students in the capital, London is the top place to buy property for student buy-to-let.
+With more than a quarter of a million students in the capital, London is the top place to buy property for student buy-to-let where income doesn’t necessarily have to be verified.
 While property prices are higher in London, so too are the rents that you can expect to receive – a student flat in the capital on average provided £278 per week in rent in 2011.
 Brighton, Edinburgh, Durham and Manchester are all hot spots for investment in student accommodation.
 Edinburgh is attractive to Scottish and EU students, as they do not have to pay tuition fees at Scottish universities, and Durham struggles to meet demand for student accommodation owing to its small size; both make great places for investment.

 What to look for in potential student properties